OpenClaw Security Hardening: The Complete Checklist for Enterprise Deployments

 --network=openclaw-isolated \

-Use Docker’s network isolation with iptables rules:
+Use Docker’s internal network with iptables rules on Linux hosts:

-# Create an isolated Docker network
+# Create an isolated Docker network that has no external connectivity by default

 docker network create --internal openclaw-isolated

-# Allow only specific outbound destinations
+# Allow only specific outbound CIDRs through the DOCKER-USER chain

-# Google Workspace APIs
+# Google Workspace APIs (Gmail, Drive, Calendar, Docs)

 iptables -A DOCKER-USER -d 142.250.0.0/15 -p tcp --dport 443 -j ACCEPT